Closings, business changes, announcements and COVID-19 testing

 Meal delivery and pickup services will continue until further notice.
 We will post ending dates for meal services at a later time.

-• CORBIN PUBLIC LIBRARY — Due to the current situation with COVID-19, the library will be closing to the public until further notice, effective Monday, March 16.
+• CORBIN PUBLIC LIBRARY -- Due to the current situation with COVID-19, the library will be closing to the public until further notice.
 The Corbin Public Library will continue evaluating the situation and plan to reopen for normal services as soon as possible.

 - You can continue to return your books and movies to the drop box located on the side of the building facing the large parking lot.
 The library has anti-viral cleaning processes in place for library items, please do not attempt to clean them yourself or you may risk damaging them.